bobesku/plugin-oscommerce/CONTRIBUTING.md

-# Contributing to PayZen for osCommerce
+# Contributing to Aldrapay for osCommerce

-Anyone is welcome to contribute to PayZen payment plugin for osCommerce.
+Anyone is welcome to contribute to Aldrapay payment plugin for osCommerce.
 There are various ways you can contribute:

 - Raise an issue on GitHub.
 - Send us a Pull Request with your bug fixes.